FrightFest (film festival): Halloween October FrightFest

 2006 marked the first FrightFest Halloween All-Nighter, which would be traditionally held on 30 October of each year.
 An all-night Halloween film festival was shown on 30 October 2008.
 Films shown at the event were Gnaw, Hush, Book Of Blood, Treevenge, My Name Is Bruce, The Children, Langliena: Una Storia Macabra, Escape from New York, Splinter, and Pig Hunt.
 In 2009 the all-night Halloween film festival was shown at the Empire Cinema on 30 October 2009.
 Films shown at the event were Umbrage, George A Romero's Survival Of The Dead, Paranormal Activity, Wrong Turn 3: Left For Dead, Jennifer's Body, and Carriers.
 The 2010 all-night event was shown at the Empire Cinema.
 Films shown at the event were Confessions, Altitude, The Silent House, Choose, and Rare Exports: A Christmas Tale.

 In 2011, an all-night Halloween film festival, was held on 29 October.
 A second showing of the films, excluding Julien Maury and Alexandre Bustillo’s Livid, was held on 4 November 2011.
 The films shown were The Human Centipede II (Full Sequence), Bad Meat, Faces in the Crowd, Livid, Cold Sweat, and The Watermen.
 The 2012 Halloween All-Nighter was held on 27 October at Leicester Square.
 The films shown were Bait 3D, Gallowalkers, Zombie Flesh Eaters, Excision, The Tall Man, and The Helpers.
 In 2013, the Frightfest Halloween All-Nighter was held on Saturday 26 October at the Vue Cinemas in Leicester Square.
 The films shown were Soulmate, Patrick, Discopath, Mark of the Devil, The Station, and Nothing Left to Fear.

+The 2014 edition was held on 25 October, the lineup including Extraterrestrial, The Editor, The Pact II, The ABCs of Death 2, and Last Shift.
+In 2015, the event was renamed the "Halloween All-Dayer" and took place on 24 October, the lineup including Lazer Team, Momentum, The Vatican Tapes, The Unspoken, I Spit on Your Grave 3: Vengeance is Mine, and Belly of the Bulldog.
+The 2016 edition took place on 22 October and featured Bed of the Dead, Don't Hang Up, Rupture, Headshot, Cold Moon, and Fear, Inc..
+In 2017, the All-Dayer took place on 28 October and included Horror Movie: A Low Budget Nightmare, Hostile, It Came From the Desert, Beyond Skyline, The Black Gloves, Housewife, and Terrifier.